LimeSoda/magerun-addons/README.md

 2. Clone the magerun-addons repository in there

-        cd ~/.n98-magerun/modules/ && git clone git@github.com:limesoda/magerun-addons.git
+        cd ~/.n98-magerun/modules/ && git clone https://github.com/LimeSoda/magerun-addons.git

 3. It should be installed.
-To see that it was installed, check to see if one of the new commands is in there, like `media:sync`.
+To see that it was installed, check to see if one of the new commands is in there, like `config:installscript`.

         $ n98-magerun.phar config:installscript